linkerd/linkerd2/rautz/DESIGN.md

 challenging to construct policies based on source IP address.

-Furthermore, though it is broadly considered to be an anti-pattern, we have found that many applications comingle application endpoints with administrative health-checking endpoints on a single HTTP server that otherwise requires authorization.
+Furthermore, though it is broadly considered to be an anti-pattern, we have found that many applications commingle application endpoints with administrative health-checking endpoints on a single HTTP server that otherwise requires authorization.
 It is therefore necessary to be able to be able to target authorization policies at individual HTTP routes.